 In 1999 in Mogadishu, the disintegrating capital of war-torn Somalia, the Red Cross estimated that the 1.3 million inhabitants owned more than a million guns.
 In fact, the number of civil wars across the African continent surged in the 1990s after the Cold War ended and vast stockpiles of small arms were made available to Africans at bargain prices on the international arms market.

 Second...Heinlein himself didn't necessarily believe his own epigram.
 He scattered thought experiments throughout his early work, and they dealt with political and social ideas as much as technological ones.
 Space Cadet, the first Heinlein YA I ever read, referenced Plato's notion of the Ideal State.
-Starship Trooper examined the nature of the right to vote.
+Starship Trooper [the book, not the movie] examined the nature of the right to vote.
 Coventry asked how a society devoted to the maximum freedom for each individual might punish an offender...and what that offense might be.
 And in Beyond This Horizon, the character who utters that famous maxim is a genetically superior member of a society that is based on two things absent from today's world: DNA enhancement..and dueling.

 In short, Heinlein was making an argument.
 The last thing he would have wanted was to shut down the discussion.
-It was just his blessing (and his curse) that his writing voice was so convincing that even basic prose gelled into epigrams.
+It was just his gift (and his curse) that his writing voice was so convincing that even basic prose gelled into epigrams.

 In 1955, more than a decade after Beyond This Horizon, Heinlein wrote Tunnel in the Sky.
 The protagonist is scheduled to go on an Outward Bound-type survival test on another planet.
 He asks his military-trained sister what equipment he should take: